Assignments and Evaluation

 To see examples of what your report could look like, check out some of the papers at the recent IEEE Workshop on Offensive Technologies.

 Course-based masters students (ECE 9069) are not required to use LaTeX-style typesetting.
-No particular format or template is required, although the report should still look reasonably professional and use consistent formatting (fonts, layout, clear headings, etc.).
+No particular format or template is required, although the report should still look professional and use consistent formatting (fonts, layout, clear headings, etc.).
 Be sure to cite any references you draw from.

 List of Selected CVE topics